Oktaliem/pythonseleniumpyunit/README.md

 This repository is a modification version of original repository [Github](https://github.com/NayakwadiS/Selenium_Python_UnitTest_HTML)

 Additional features :
-- Add webdriver manager.
+- Add webdriver manager capabilities.
 - Remove unnecessary codes.
-- Compatible run in Linux and MacOS for demo.
+- Compatible version to run demo in Linux and MacOS.
 - Add information how to run the test.

 ## Libraries